-- SSC 101.
-ENGAGING IN THE SOCIAL SCIENCES.
-Provides practical information on the social sciences curriculum at DSU, allows students to develop educational goals and learn about educational opportunities, assesses students' perceptions and plans for a career in social sciences.
-Designed for students pursuing degrees within the Division of Social Sciences and History.
-1 - SSC 469.
+SSC 469.
 QUANTITATIVE METHODS FOR THE SOCIAL SCIENCES.
 The use of quantitative methods of analysis in the social sciences, including computer processing of social and political data.
 Prerequisites: C or better in MAT 103 or 104.
+3

-3 - SSC 470.
+SSC 470.
 METHODS OF SOCIAL RESEARCH.
 Techniques of sociological research with emphasis on problem formulation, research designs, data collection, measurement, and analysis and interpretation of data.
-Prerequisites:

-- SSC 469 or MAT 300, SOC 440 or permission of instructor.
+Prerequisites: SSC 469 or MAT 300, SOC 440 or permission of instructor.
 A writing enhanced course.
 Fulfills the capstone experience requirement.
+3

-3 - SSC 471.
+SSC 471.
 PHILOSOPHY OF THE SOCIAL SCIENCES.
 Introduction to the major philosophical underpinnings of the social or human sciences and their theoretical foundations.
 Prerequisite: SOC 101.
+3

-3 - SSC 480.
+SSC 480.
 PROFESSIONAL EXPERIENCE IN THE SOCIAL SCIENCES.
 Work preparation and professional experience with an approved organization.
 Students register for six credit hours to complete 240 hours of professional work.
 In addition to work with the approved social or economic organization, students will create a resume and document in writing their learning experience.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+6

-6 - SSC 492.
+SSC 492.
 SPECIAL TOPICS IN THE SOCIAL SCIENCES.
 Current developments in the Social Sciences.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
-1-6 - SSC 499.
-INTEGRATIVE SEMINAR IN THE SOCIAL SCIENCES.
-Assessment and evaluation of the Division of Social Sciences and History degree programs and the student experience, the transition to professional settings and post-graduate studies, service to the Division and the University as alumni, and graduation expectations.
-Designed for students pursuing degrees within the Division of Social Sciences and History.
-Prerequisites: SSC 101.
-1 - CUR 456.
+1-6

+CUR 456.
 TRENDS IN TEACHING THE SOCIAL STUDIES.
 See CUR 456 in the Division of Teacher Education.
-3 - CUR 494.
-METHODS OF TEACHING SOCIAL STUDIES I. Methods of teaching social studies in diverse settings using a variety of materials and practices.
-This is the first course in a two-course series.
-Prerequisite: permission of instructor.
-A writing enhanced course.
-Fulfills the capstone experience requirement.
-3 - CUR 495.
+3

+CUR 494.
+METHODS OF TEACHING SOCIAL STUDIES I. Introduction to Social Studies teaching strategies and models including direct instruction, discovery and inquiry, cooperative/collaborative learning, concept teaching in a developmental-constructivist context; attention to taxonomies for cognitive, affective, and psychomotor domains; reflection of classroom practices; curriculum design and planning; classroom management; evaluation and assessment; use of technology across the curriculum.
+3 (S)

+CUR 495.
 METHODS OF TEACHING SOCIAL STUDIES II.
-Methods of teaching social studies in diverse settings using a variety of materials and practices.
-This is the second course in a two-course series.
-Prerequisites: Permission of Instructor, previous or simultaneous enrollment in CUR 494.
-3 - CUR 498.
+A methods course for secondary Social Studies teachers.
+This course will allow pre-service teachers to review current strategies, methods - including sources and uses of illustrative material and lesson planning.
+Includes integrated field experiences focused on developing the knowledge, skill, and dispositions necessary for successful social studies teaching.
+Prerequisite: CUR 494.
+3 (F)

+CUR 498.
 DIRECTED TEACHING INTERNSHIP.
 Internship consists of full-time teaching under the supervision of a clinical faculty member in the P-12 setting.
 Candidates in directed teaching internship will teach in their respective assigned schools for the full length of a P-12 semester.
 Prerequisite/Corequisite: Admission to internship.
-A writing enhanced course.
-9
+9 (F,S)